Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Introduction

 As warm-up, we work out explicitly here the story for certain classes of finite groups (cyclic and dihedral).
 But our real interest is Lie groups.
-From this point of view, Lie groups are much more complicated than finite groups --- for example, there is no direct analogue of the $(H,\psi)$ parametrization of viable modular invariants --- but \cite{EG1} argues that similar extensions of Freed--Hopkins--Teleman can be expected.
+From this point of view, Lie groups are much more complicated than finite groups --- for example, there is no direct analogue of the $(H,\psi)$ parametrization of { sufferable} modular invariants --- but \cite{EG1} argues that similar extensions of Freed--Hopkins--Teleman can be expected.
 This paper establishes several of these, going far beyond \cite{EG1}.

 We start with the case of an $n$-torus, which we work out in complete detail.
 Its Verlinde ring was determined $K$-theoretically in \cite{FHTii} (the bundle picture was described in \cite{EG1}); in section 3 we find the full system, nimrep, alpha-induction etc for any modular invariant.
-We find that all modular invariants are sufferable, with a unique nimrep.
+We find that all modular invariants are sufferable, with a unique { full system, nimrep etc}.
+To our knowledge, this result is new.